Mugulane/MyCodeSnippets/README.md

 # MyCodeSnippets

-These are my various scrpits which I made for myself.
+These are my various scripts which I made for myself.

 ## PS (PowerShell)